bl-2633/MetaChrom/README.md

 *(A)Overall architecture of MetaChrom.
 The input sequence is fed into both the meta-feature extractor and the ResNet sequence encoder.
 Their outputs are then concatenated for the prediction of epigenomic profiles.
 (B)Pipeline for predicting variant effects on sequence epigenomic profile.*
 -->
 ## Usage
-Pre-trained models and data for the demo can be downloaded [[here]]() A [WebServer](https://metachrom.ttic.edu/) is also avaliable for querying varaint effect in nerual-developmental environment.
+A [web server](https://metachrom.ttic.edu/) is also avaliable for querying varaint effect in nerual-developmental environment.
+Pre-trained models and data for the demo can be downloaded [[here]](zenodo)
-For neural developmental MetaChrom models demonstraed in our paper please see the [section](#MetaChrom-trained-in-neural-development-context) below
+For neural developmental MetaChrom models demonstraed in our paper please see the below.

 To train and build variant interpretation pipeline with MetaChrom consists of 4 consecutive steps:
 [1.
 Preparing bed files of the cellular context of interests](#Prepare-BED-data-for-model-training)